TaeSeongJeong/BuzziPhysicsEngine/README.md

 I'm ported Cyclone, WildMagic c++ code to c# at all to understand the overall structure of the engine and improve Readability.

-This project is never easy for me, but I try to make my own world for make my house, playground, driving airplane and car etc. and second aiming to be an easy way to start your engine development everyone.
+This project is never easy, but I will try to make my own world for make my house, playground, driving airplane and car etc. and second aiming to be an easy way to start your engine development everyone.

 I developed it using the Visual Studio 2012 c# and OpenTK library (OpenGL c# wapper).